NFVCB Moves To Strengthen Film Regulation

 He disclosed that the NFVCB is working towards removing unclassified Nigerian films on digital platforms in line with the mandate of the Board and its Memorandum of Understanding with the platforms.

-Filmmakers were therefore urged to comply with classification requirements, as is done in even developed societies, noting that steps have been taken in the present dispensation to ensure that registration and approvals are speedily granted when submissions meet regulatory standards.
+Filmmakers were therefore urged to comply with classification requirements as it is done in even developed societies, noting that steps have been taken in the present dispensation to ensure that registration and approvals are speedily granted when submissions meet regulatory standards.

-The NFVCB boss emphasised that the entire process can now be completed online, eliminating the need for physical visits.

-“Rather, what the Board expects is that movies with such themes must be followed with an appropriate disclaimer and corresponding consequences for the depiction.
+Rather what the Board expects is that movies with such themes must be followed with appropriate disclaimer and corresponding consequences for the depiction.

 The session concluded with an interactive engagement during which students posed questions on licensing, censorship processes, and career pathways within the regulatory ecosystem.